tomzjwang/Post-Pandemic_Aviation_Trends/README.md

 # Flight Volume Recovery:
 **Overview**:
 The following visualization is derived from the original dataset and includes the number of monthly flights from 2019 to May 2022 across European countries.
-The cleaned dataset, which includes variables such as Year, Month, and Total Flights, can be found [here](https://github.com/user-attachments/files/17356533/monthlyflights.csv).
+The cleaned dataset, which includes variables such as Year, Month, and Total Flights, can be found [here](https://github.com/user-attachments/files/17356533/monthlyflights.csv), the data illustrating flight recovery percentages is shown in the table below [here](https://github.com/user-attachments/files/17370027/flightrecovery.csv).

 **North Star Metric**:
 Total Monthly Flights: This metric tracks the number of flights each month to measure overall recovery progress.